 Executive Compensation.
 In the area of executive compensation, Katherine has experience advising multi-state businesses on fringe benefit tax matters and employment tax issues.
 She has structured and drafted executive compensation arrangements and long-term deferred compensation plans, including stock options, restricted stock, omnibus incentive plans, golden parachutes, top-hat plans, and split-dollar insurance arrangements.
 She assists clients with related payroll, information reporting, and compliance matters, and navigating the regulatory complexities of executive compensation and employee benefits, including the IRC Sections 280G and 409A, deduction limitations under IRC Section 162(m), shareholder disclosure requirements, and the Employee Retirement Income Security Act (ERISA).

 Employee Benefits.
 She advises clients on both qualified and non-qualified benefit plan issues, including retirement plan and welfare benefit plan administration, information reporting, and compliance with the IRC, ERISA, and COBRA.
-Katherine assists publicly-traded and private companies on employee benefit plan matters, developing policies and procedures, and resolving benefit plan failures through the preparation and submission of voluntary compliance program applications to the IRS and DOL.
+Katherine assists publicly-traded and private companies on employee benefit plan matters, developing policies and procedures, and resolving benefit plan matters.

 In re TXCO Resources Inc., Chapter 11 Bankruptcy Case No. 09-51807, in the United States Bankruptcy Court for the Western District of Texas, San Antonio Division

 - Texas Bar Association

 - Bexar County Women's Bar Association and Foundation, Past President, Board Member